In this SAP Press book chapter excerpt, find out how to get started with SAP ERP reporting. Familiarize yourself

 - InfoSet Query

 This chapter introduces you to SAP Query, Report Painter, and Drilldown Reporting, and distinguishes among these three tools and SAP NetWeaver BW.
 In addition, you will learn about frequently used standard SAP reports.
 After obtaining an overview of the basic requirements for report creation in Section 1.1, ABAP Report Generators, we will compare the three aforementioned query tools in Section 1.2, Query Reporting Tools.
 Here, you will learn when it is advisable to use the query reporting tools to query information directly in the SAP ERP system.
-In Section 1.3, Comparing Analysis Tools:
+In Section 1.3, Comparing Analysis Tools: SAP Query and SAP NetWeaver BW, we will highlight the advantages of SAP Query over SAP NetWeaver BW.

 If you need reports with summarized figures (totals), which is often the case in Financial Accounting (FI), we recommend that you use the following tools: Report Painter/Report Writer and Drilldown Reporting.
 In Section 1.4, Cumulated Analyses with Multilevel Hierarchies, you will see how SAP ERP is used in different enterprises with different business requirements.
 For the most important reporting requirements, which are often the same for many customers, a standard report is frequently available in SAP ERP.
 Before you create a new report, you should always check whether an existing report already covers your requirements (see Section 1.5, Using Standard Reports).